Don’t let a common recruiting mistake prevent you from hiring the right executive.

 Mistake #6.
 Putting too much stock in experience.

-There’s a lot on the line when you’re hiring for a C-level position, and it’s easy to think that the most experienced candidates will automatically be the best candidates.
+It’s easy to think that the most experienced candidates will automatically be the best candidates.
 However, experience can only tell you about a candidate’s past, and it’s a poor indicator of future performance.

 The effects of experience are kind of a mixed bag.
 For example, a CEO who has done things one way for 25 years is going to have a harder time changing course when necessary compared to someone who’s new to the position.
 Then again, a successful CEO with 25 years of experience has probably had to be nimble in their career and has experience changing with the times.